Florida National Parks

 11. Timucuan Ecological and Historic Preserve

-The Timucuan Ecological and historic preservation is one of the largest ones in the country.
+The Timucuan Ecological and Historic Preservation is one of the largest Florida National Parks.
 It spans 46,000 acres and offers activities to bring visitors closer to the world around us and the world we left behind.

-The main attractions of this park are the visitors center, Kingsley Plantation, and Fort Caroline.
+The main attractions of this park are the visitor center, Kingsley Plantation, and Fort Caroline.

 Photo Credit: National Park Service